woossi0/suite/docs/usermanual/source/dataadmin/pointcloud/install.rst

 Windows
 -------

-During the installation process, on the :guilabel:`Components` page, expand the :guilabel:`PostGIS Add-ons` tree and select :guilabel:`Point Cloud`.
+The Point Cloud extension is already installed by default on Windows when PostGIS is installed.
+No further configuration is necessary.

-Then continue below at :ref:`dataadmin.pointcloud.install.activate`.
+Continue below at :ref:`dataadmin.pointcloud.install.activate`.

 OS X
 ----

-The Point Cloud extension is already installed by default on OS X. No further configuration is necessary.
+The Point Cloud extension is already installed by default on OS X when PostGIS is installed.
+No further configuration is necessary.

 Continue below at :ref:`dataadmin.pointcloud.install.activate`.

 Ubuntu Linux
 ------------

 A package for Ubuntu Linux is available called ``postgresql-9.3-pointcloud``.
 It can be installed via standard package management, assuming the OpenGeo Suite repository has been added.
-(See the :ref:`Ubuntu installation page <installation.ubuntu.install>` for more information.)
+(See the :ref:`Ubuntu installation page <intro.installation.ubuntu.install>` for more information.)

 .. code-block:: console